polterguy/polterguy.github.io/tutorials/database-crud/index.md

 * __locale.lteq__ - Locale less than or equal to the specified string

 **Notice** - Depending upon whether or not you checked of the _"Verbose"_ checkbox as you crudified your backend, you will see more or less options for filtering on each column.
+The _"Verbose"_ checkbox allows you to create _more_ filtering options for your generated endpoints.

 Each column will have a range of filter options matching the above comparison operators.
 If some of your filter conditions doesn't make sense for a particular column, you can delete these later